Skip to page content

 • 6 hours of electives

-On the surface, our non-thesis track teaches the knowledge and skills to manage sport and exercise programs.
+The M.S. non-thesis track provides students with the knowledge and skills to manage sport and exercise programs.
 But the breadth and depth of the program prepares you for diverse career opportunities in organizations such as:

 • Professional sport teams